cjdbarlow/Part-One/determinants_of_cardiac_output.md

 * At a cellular level, additional stretch increases:
   * The number of myofilament crossbridges that can interact
   * Myofilament Ca<sup>2+</sup> sensitivity

-* It is represented by the **ventricular function curve**
+* This law is represented by the **ventricular function curve**
-  * Plots preload against stroke volume (or cardiac output, assuming a constant heart rate)
+Plot of preload against stroke volume (or cardiac output, assuming a constant heart rate).
   * Right shift of the curve demonstrates negative inotropy
   * Left shift of the curve demonstrates positive inotropy

-FRANK STARLING CURVE
+<object data="resources\starling-curve.svg" type="image/svg+xml"></object>

+The failing ventricle:
+<object data="resources\starling-curve-failing.svg" type="image/svg+xml"></object>
+* In cardiac failure, the ventricle becomes overstretched
+This reduces the number of overlapping crossbridges, reducing contractility.
+* This is limited in the acute setting by constriction of the pericardium, which prevents excessive ventricular dilation

 ##Afterload
 **Afterload** is **the sum of forces, both elastic and kinetic, opposing ventricular ejection**
-* This definition is a bit wordy but avoids using the words "resistance" and "impedance", which are strictly defined in physics (and crudely applied in medicine), and may be jumped on by a cruel examiner
+* This definition is a bit wordy but avoids using the words "resistance" and "impedance", which are strictly defined in physics (and crudely applied in medicine), and may be leapt on by the cruel examiner

 ###Determinants of Afterload
 Afterload is equal to **ventricular wall stress**, which is given by the equation: